yewstack/yew/examples/README.md

 ## How to Run

 The examples are built with [trunk](https://github.com/thedodd/trunk).
-Once you have the development envrionment fully set up (see [documentation](https://yew.rs/docs/next/getting-started/introduction)), running an example is as easy as running a single command:
+Once you have the development environment fully set up (see [documentation](https://yew.rs/docs/next/getting-started/introduction)), running an example is as easy as running a single command:

 ```bash